nfimbres/nfimbres-engineering-prompt/README.md

 # Head-to-Head Records Matrix

-This solution reads a JSON file containing each team's win-loss records versus opponents and builds a matrix displaying only the number of wins (W) for each matchup.
-The code is written in Python for clarity and ease of use.
+This solution reads a JSON file containing each team's win-loss records versus opponents and builds both a matrix and a pandas DataFrame displaying only the number of wins (W) for each matchup.
+The code prints both formats with clear titles for easy comparison.
+It is written in Python for clarity and ease of use.

 ## How It Works